Menna-Baligh/FitAura/README.md

 ## 📁 Project Structure

-- `app/` – Contains controllers, models, and core classes
+- `app/` – Contains controllers, models,views, and core classes
-- `views/` – Contains the frontend views
 - `public/` – Contains the entry point `index.php`, assets like CSS, JS, and images
-- `schema.sql` – Contains the database structure and seed data for products table
+- `DB/` – Contains the database structure and seed data for products table

 ---